-Development proposals affecting the Eglingham Village Conservation Area, or its setting will be required to preserve or enhance the character or appearance of the area and to have regard to the guidance set out in the Design Code.
-All development proposals must make a positive contribution to local context and character.

-The assessment of proposals will consider the impact on the following specific elements identified in the Eglingham Village Conservation Area Character Appraisal:

-- significant viewpoints into, out of and across the Conservation Area and defined in this policy; and - b) informal open spaces which contribute positively to local character; and - c) whether the development proposed makes a positive contribution to local context and character; and - d) layout, materials, landscaping, means of enclosure and access and vernacular design of windows, doors, chimneys, and roofscape; and - e) the use of traditional building materials in the form of timber framed windows, slate or pantile roofs and local stone using an appropriate mortar mix.
+- Development proposals affecting the Eglingham Village Conservation Area, or its setting will be required to preserve or enhance the character or appearance of the area and to have regard to the guidance set out in the Design Code (see Appendix B). - 2.
+The assessment of proposals will consider the impact on the following specific elements identified in the Eglingham Village Conservation Area Character Appraisal: - a) informal open spaces which contribute positively to local character; and - b) layout, materials, landscaping, means of enclosure and access and vernacular design of windows, doors, chimneys, and roofscape; and - c) the use of traditional building materials in the form of timber framed windows, slate and coursed buff sandstone using appropriate mortar mix. - 3.
+Development of poor design or which, fails to preserve or enhance the character of the Conservation Area will not be supported.